lebedevsergey/LJPoster/readme.md

 # LJPoster #

 ### What is it? ###
-* A simple PHP class for working with LiveJournal posts through API
+* A simple PHP class for working with LiveJournal posts through LiveJournal API
 * Supports:
   * Posts reading
   * Post creating